Khmer Air Force: Reorganization 1971–72

 Helio AU-24A Stallion in storage at Davis-Monthan AFB, July 1972, prior to its delivery to the Khmer Air Force.

 The Cambodian Air Force was reborn on June 8, 1971, when it was made a separated command from the Army and thus became the third independent branch of the FANK.
 This new status was later confirmed on December 15, when the AVNK officially changed its name to Khmer Air Force (French: Armée de l'air khmère; AAK), or KAF.
 Promoted to Colonel, So Satto remained at the helm of the new Khmer Air Force and immediately began implementing an expansion program.
-To better coordinate USAF and RVNAF air support, the KAF Command established that same month at Pochentong an Air Operations Centre – AOC (Centre des opérations aériennes – COA) headed by Lt.
+To better coordinate USAF and VNAF air support, the KAF Command established that same month at Pochentong an Air Operations Centre – AOC (Centre des opérations aériennes – COA) headed by Lt.
 Col. Norodom Baley, who had previously attended a tactical air course in West Germany during the early 1960s.
 Starting from scratch, the KAF received a new influx of US-made aircraft under the auspices of the American Military Equipment Delivery Team, Cambodia (MEDTC) assistance program.
 Among the most effective additions were two Douglas AC-47D Spooky gunships turned over to Cambodia in June 1971, which were initially used for night surveillance and defense operations at Pochentong Airbase, in order to deter further PAVN sapper attacks.
 Nationalist Chinese advisors and engineers from Taiwan also assisted the KAF ground technicians at Pochentong in the rebuilding of former AVNK airframes damaged in the January raid, enabling some transport planes and helicopters to be repaired and returned quickly to flying condition.